jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

   - **Kerberos uses port 88 for auth communications**, clients communicate with KDC servers over the port so that users can effectively access privileged network resources
   - Kerberos is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
   - It provides single sign-on and uses cryptography to strengthen the authentication process and protect logon credentials
-  - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system
+  - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication
+  - Kerberos is a well-known ticket system
   - After users authenticate and prove their identity, Kerberos uses their proven identity to issue tickets, and user accounts present these tickets when accessing resources
   - Kerberos version 5 relies on symmetric-key cryptography (AKA secret-key cryptography) using the Advanced Encryption Standard (AES) symmetric encryption protocol
   - Kerberos provides confidentiality and integrity for authentication traffic using end-to-end security and helps protect against eavesdropping and replay attacks
-  - Kerberos uses UDP port 88 by default
+  - Kerberos uses port 88, typically UDP but also TCP for larger tickets
+  - See section 3.7.12 for an overview of Kerberos attacks
   - Kerberos elements:
     - **Key Distribution Center (KDC)**: the trusted third party that provides authentication services
     - **Kerberos Authentication Server**: hosts the functions of the KDC: